AIPowerToys/AgenticAI/README.md

-# 🎙️ Python Voice AI Agent
+# 🎙️ Python Voice AI Agent (Demonstrating Agentic AI in action)

 A production-ready voice assistant with **Voice Activity Detection (VAD)** that enables natural, hands-free conversations using Python and OpenAI's GPT-4o.